 Within 1 – 3 business days of your teleconsultation, you will receive your medical abortion pack via courier containing the medications, a pathology referral for the follow-up blood test and a discharge letter in case emergency care is required.
-(There are very few risks associated with medical abortion – you can read more about these here.)
+(There are very few risks associated with medical abortion – read more about the risks.)

 You can speak to a nurse at any time throughout and following the medical abortion process via our 24-hour aftercare service.
 This is part of our commitment to ensuring you feel safe and supported prior, during and after the medical abortion, and that any concerns are addressed sensitively and without delay.

 Medical abortion has a high success rate but a small number of women can experience incomplete abortion, or less commonly ongoing pregnancy.
 Two weeks following your medical abortion, a Dr Marie nurse will call you to check on how you are feeling and to discuss the results of your blood test.
 If this indicates the abortion has not been successful a doctor will contact you to discuss your options which may involve a surgical procedure.

 Is medical abortion via teleconsultation right for you?

 Approximately one in three Australian women will seek an abortion during their lifetime1.
 And, given one-third of the Australian population lives in rural communities, this means that a large number of rural women have to travel long distances to access abortion services, making it more difficult for them to access early termination options.